Radiotherapy

 Most types of radiotherapy use photons.
 But you might have electrons or more rarely protons.
 Your doctor decides which type you need.

-Radiotherapy is a type of ionising radiation (high energy) that destroys cancer cells in the treated area by damaging the
+Radiotherapy is a type of ionising radiation (high energy) that destroys cancer cells in the treated area by damaging the of these cells.
+Radiation also affects normal cells.
+This can cause side effects in the treatment area.

 Usually the side effects improve a few weeks after treatment.
 But some might continue long term.
 Your doctor will talk this through with you before you start treatment.
 They will also discuss possible ways of managing side effects.